John Douglas Moore

 My research interests have centered on curvature and topology of submanifolds in Euclidean space, and the theory of minimal surfaces in Riemannian manifolds.

 One of my early theorems in submanifold theory gives an extrinsic sphere theorem which states: A compact Riemannian manifold of positive sectional curvature and dimension at least three which admits a codimension two isometric immersion in Euclidean space must be homeomorphic to a sphere.
-The proof is presented in a 1978 Proceedings AMS note,
+The relatively simple proof is presented in a 1978 Proceedings AMS note,

 Codimension two submanifolds of positive curvature, and is based upon Morse theory of the height function.

-Later, in collaboration with Mario Micallef, I gave a proof of the sphere theorem from Riemannian geometry using minimal surfaces, which appeared in the Annals of Math of 1988:
+In collaboration with Mario Micallef, I gave a proof of a sphere theorem from Riemannian geometry using minimal surfaces, which appeared in the Annals of Math of 1988:

 Minimal two-spheres and the topology of manifolds with positive curvature on totally isotropic two-planes.